product-science/docs/docs/android/gradle.md

     Copy the entire .zip archive to your workspace directory (do not unzip the archive).

-## 2. Add Product Science maven repository
+## 2. Add Product Science maven repository to root project's `buildscript`

-In `build.gradle` add the PS maven artifactory to the repositories for project and subprojects:
+In the root level **build.gradle** file, add the productscience maven url to the `repositories` inside of the `buildscript` block.
+If you do not have a `buildscript` block in the file, you can add one at the toplevel.

 === "Groovy"
     ```groovy title="build.gradle"